Pregnancy throws up all kinds of weird in your body.

 Your linea nigra will typically fade with time.

-But if you’re really not keen on your new temporary body art, that’s also completely legitimate.
+But if you’re really not keen on your new temporary body art, that’s completely valid, too.

 While there’s very little that can make the linea nigra go away in an instant, there are some steps you can take: